inekipelov/swift-collection-advance/README.md

 ## Features

-- **Safe Subscripting**: Access collection elements with optional indices, preventing out-of-bounds crashes
+- Access collection elements with optional indices, preventing out-of-bounds crashes
-- **Identifiable Support**: Extensions for working with Swift's `Identifiable` protocol
+- Extensions for working with Swift's `Identifiable` protocol
-- **Array Extensions**: Methods for unique filtering, grouping, and transforming arrays
+- Methods for unique filtering, grouping, and transforming arrays
-- **Set Extensions**: Advanced operations for sets with identifiable elements
+- Advanced operations for sets with identifiable elements
-- **Collection Extensions**: Utilities for all collection types to improve safety and flexibility
+- Utilities for all collection types to improve safety and flexibility

 ## Requirements

 - Swift 5.1+
-- iOS 13.0+
-- macOS 10.15+
-- tvOS 13.0+
-- watchOS 6.0+
+- iOS 13.0+ / macOS 10.15+ / tvOS 13.0+ / watchOS 6.0+

 ## Installation